 If the blended children are rooming together, it is important to provide each child with something that is personal to him or her.
 This can help to offset any feelings of resentment raised by having to share a room with someone who is not his or her biological sibling.

 In order for the families to combine successfully, there needs to be constant dialogue between all family members.
 Feelings have to be acknowledged, addressed, and accepted.
 If there are members of the combined families that are having conflicts, those conflicts have to be brought out into the open and discussed, no matter how small and insignificant they might appear to be.
 If a small problem is allowed to fester and grow, it can become a significant problem in the future.

 One of the most efficient ways to combine two families is to create memories of the combined families.
 For example, you might consider planting a tree on the property where the two families live, with each of the family members helping to take care of it.
 This tree can act as a living testimony to the new family.

 In this digital age, it might be appropriate to create a social network page for the new family, with which to share photos, videos, and also to just stay in touch with each other.

 While it might not always be easy to combine two families, it is important to remember that the end result will be worth it, providing stability and support for those within the newly combined family, and eventually a happy and loving environment for all members to grow and prosper as individuals.Featured images:

 - License: Creative Commons image source

-- Main Photo from the blog Good Enough Mother.
-Read about the wonderful family here.
+- Main Photo from the blog Good Enough Mother. com.